7onetella/alpinegovim/README.md

 ```sh
 $ docker run --name alpinegovim -d -e CREDENTIAL="admin:1234" -p 9000:9000 7onetella/alpinegovim:latest
 ```
 Access the terminal on your browser by hitting http://localhost:9000

+* username: `admin`
+* password: `1234`

+I ran htop in the terminal session in the browser
 <p align="center">
   <img src="./screenshots/terminal.png" alt="access the terminal as a web application" width="654" height="450">
 </p>